wombleton/gitlaw-nz/acts/C/Chatham Islands Council Act 1995.md

 ##### 22 Offence of acting without warrant

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,500 who, not being the holder of a warrant under [section 21][31], represents himself or herself to be a Verification Officer.
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $1,500 who, not being the holder of a warrant under [section 21][31], represents himself or herself to be a Verification Officer.

+    Section 22: amended, on 1 July 2013, by [section 413][74] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 23 Offences of masters, owners, etc